endoflife-date/endoflife.date/HACKING.md

 ## Bulk Updates

-To faciliate bulk updates to the products, a script `_auto/bulk-update.py` is available.
+To facilitate bulk updates to the products, a script `_auto/bulk-update.py` is available.
 You only need to write in the `update` function to make changes to all files together.